-This is the second Professional Experience Unit of the Graduate Diploma of Early Childhood Teaching.
-Pre-service Teachers are required to complete 10 days of supervised professional experience within the allocated teaching block.
-In preparation for their professional experience, Preservice Teachers will engage with unit materials that prepare them for the expectations of initial practicum.
+This is the third Professional Experience Unit of the Graduate Diploma of Early Childhood Teaching.
+Pre-service Teachers are required to complete 15 days of supervised professional experience within the allocated teaching block.
+In preparation for their professional experience, Pre-service Teachers will engage with unit materials that prepare them for the expectations of initial practicum.
 Pre-service Teachers are expected to involve themselves fully in the life of the early childhood setting and reflect on their practice and performance in discussion with their Supervising teacher and their Online Learning Advisor (OLA).
-PSTs will be introduced to all aspects of teaching, eventually taking responsibility for planning, implementing and evaluating an indoor and outdoor curriculum including routines for a minimum of five days.
-Given the length of the practicum and the age of the children, it would not be appropriate for PST to change everything in the existing curriculum.
-However, PSTs are required to make a significant contribution and introduce some original ideas in their curriculum plan.
-PSTs are encouraged to engage with contemporary styles of documentation including the use of photographs so should seek information from Mentors about any restrictions, policies and guidelines including how PSTs can gain permission from parents.
+PSTs will be introduced to all aspects of teaching, eventually taking responsibility for planning, implementing and evaluating an indoor and outdoor curriculum including routines for a minimum of seven days.
+PSTs are required to make a significant contribution and introduce some original ideas in their curriculum plan.

-The role of the Mentor in the professional setting is crucial to both the University and the PST in facilitating and supporting professional experience.
+The role of the Supervising Teacher in the professional setting is crucial to both the University and the PST in facilitating and supporting professional experience.
 We acknowledge and appreciate the significant time devoted to this task by mentors.
 We hope that the information contained in this document, clarifies and assists in defining this role, so that this experience is rewarding for all parties.

-IT IS THE RESPONSIBILITY OF THE SUPERVISING TEACHER TO GUIDE AND SUPPORT PSTs TO ACHIEVE THE PLACEMENT EXPECTATIONS OUTLINED BELOW:
+IT IS THE RESPONSIBILITY OF THE SUPERVISING TEACHER AND PST TO FULFILL THE PLACEMENT EXPECTATIONS OUTLINED

+BELOW: